-Cliff Forshaw is a poet and painter whose work engages with themes of place, nature, history and myth, and often features creative translation with ‘cover versions’ playing variations on Dante, Rimbaud, Lorca or Rilke.
+Cliff Forshaw is a poet and painter whose work engages with themes of place, nature, history and myth, and often features creative translation with ‘cover versions’ playing variations on Dante, Rimbaud, Lorca, Rilke and various Latin, Greek and Russian poets.

 Cliff studied painting at art college before developing an interest in languages and literatures.
 After working in Spain, Mexico, Germany and New York, and freelance writing in London, he completed a doctorate on Renaissance literature at Oxford.
 He taught at Bangor, Sheffield and was senior lecturer in English at Hull University, and prosody consultant for the OED.
 He has been writer in residence in France, Romania, Tasmania, Kyrgyzstan, a Djerrassi resident artist in California, twice a Hawthornden writing fellow, and winner of the Welsh Academi John Tripp award.
 In 2016 he appeared at the International Poetry Festival of Granada, Nicaragua.